Starting Out On A Trek

 Trekking Poles – Don’t Leave Home Without Them

-The Trainer (my husband) put it more succinctly.
+I’m a fan of trekking poles.
+A friend walked part of the Camino thoughts on trekking poles I must admit they do help but it does look like you have an affectation.The Trainer (my husband) put it more succinctly.
 You look like a wanker.
-He said to me.
+I replied.
 Lots of wankers on this trail then.
-I replied to him and took off down the trail.
+And took off down the trail.
 With my trekking poles.Continue reading

 Himalayan Landscapes Are Forever in Your Heart

 I have become addicted to wanting to walk in these landscapes.
 Forever.

 That’s me on Day 13 of our Mount Everest Base Camp trek returning to Lukla.
 From the top of Kala Pattar we had the closest view of Everest, two weeks before I turned 58.
 That was October 2015.
 Now, we just have to go again.
 Back to see, and be a part, of these massive landscapes.Continue reading

 A Photo is Worth a Thousand Superlatives

 From the moment you walk out of Lukla to trek to Everest Base Camp the views are beautiful.
 The higher you go the more amazing the views, higher again the views become breathtaking panoramas.
 Continue reading

 The colour on the inside of the monastery was a welcome warmth from the cloud that had descended on the town for most of the day.
 The monastery is the red building you can see on the right (below).Continue reading

 Beautiful, peaceful Bhaktapur once the royal city for Nepal situated 20 kilometres east of Kathmandu.
 An easy day trip and well worth the time.
 Continue reading